Terrmel Sledge: Professional career

-On October 3, 2004, he recorded the final RBI in Expos history when he drove in Jamey Carroll in a game against the New York Mets.
+On October 3, 2004, he recorded the final hit and RBI in Expos history when he drove in Jamey Carroll on an RBI single in a game against the New York Mets.

 Sledge moved with the team to Washington, D.C. the following season as the Expos relocated, and hit the first-ever home run for the Washington Nationals.
 He was traded to the Texas Rangers along with fellow outfielder Brad Wilkerson and Armando Galarraga for second baseman Alfonso Soriano on December 7, 2005.
 He was subsequently traded to the San Diego Padres in a six-player deal on January 6, 2006.

 On November 29, 2007, Sledge was granted permission by the Padres to sign with the Hokkaido Nippon-Ham Fighters of the Nippon Professional League.

 On December 17, 2009, Sledge signed a contract with Yokohama BayStars for the 2010 season.

 In October 2003, while training with the USA Olympic baseball team, Sledge became one of the first MLB players to test positive for performance-enhancing drugs.
 Sledge was not subject to discipline by MLB as the substance was not barred under league rules at the time.